feathersjs/feathers/docs/guides/basics/starting.md

 In this chapter we created our first Feathers application and a service that allows creating new messages, storing them in memory, and retrieving them.
 We then hosted that service as a REST and real-time API server and used Feathers in the browser to connect to that server and create a website that can send new messages and show all existing messages, with messaging updates showing up in realtime.

-Even though we are using just NodeJS and Feathers from scratch without any additional tools, we didn't write lot of code for what we are getting.
+Even though we are using just NodeJS and Feathers from scratch without any additional tools, we didn't write a lot of code for what we are getting.
 In the [next chapter](./generator.md) we will look at the Feathers CLI which can create a similar Feathers application with a recommended file structure.
 We can also use it to add authentication and database connections, all set up for us, automatically.